AganonIsaiah/French-Speaking-App/README.md

 #### 4. Record the User's Oral Production
 - Records the user's rendition of the text-to-speech sentences.
-- Assess the user's oral production and returns a score based on pitch and intonation, fluency, pronunciation accuracy, and overall accuracy.
+- Assess the user's oral production and returns a Phonetic Score, Fluency Score, Prononciation Score, Intonation Score, and Overall Score.

 # To Run
 ### Install Instructions